 The digital communication paradox

 Methods for effectively connecting with customers online are now a business necessity.
 According to a Symend survey from July 2021, 42% of respondents reported using their service provider’s digital tools substantially more than they did before the pandemic.
-New digital converts are part of this trend: according to a 2020 McKinsey survey, 75% of those who used digital channels for the first time claimed they’d continue to use them after COVID-19.
+New digital converts are part of this trend: according to a McKinsey Survey, 75% of those who used digital channels for the first time claimed they’d continue to use them after COVID-19.

 The hitch is that while consumers want to employ digital communication tools, they are also exhausted by the constant barrage of emails and texts.
 Service providers must negotiate the future of digital engagement since they deal with opposing desires: customers have high expectations but they’re also receiving a deluge of messages.